cn0047/stash/ed/theory.md

 Microservices-based architectures enable continuous delivery and deployment.

 Philosophy: Do one thing and do it well.

-Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.

 The less well you understand a domain, the harder it will be for you to find proper bounded contexts for your services.